 The Out of Hours Service operates when the GP surgery is closed between 6:30pm and 8:00am Monday to Friday.
 During the weekend and on bank and public holidays.

 Patients who live in Wheaton Aston, Lapley & Blymhill area who may be informed by the out of hours service that they do not cover their area, needs to inform them that they are patients of the Wheaton Aston Surgery; as they do cover this area for our surgery.

 Patients will not be able to have an appointment at the surgery on a Saturday morning.

-Brewood Surgery is a training practice for General Practitioner Registrars.
+Brewood Medical Practice is a training practice for General Practitioner Registrars.
 These are fully trained doctors with a wealth of hospital experience who are being trained for the Primary Care setting.